Welcome to Franklin Elementary School!

 Likewise, families of students who attend schools designated as “unsafe” due to a pattern of violence and/or the student is a victim of a violent crime on school premises, the parent may choose to transfer his/her child to a school that is not designated as unsafe.
 Transportation shall be provided by Franklin Special School District.

 Right to Review Teacher Qualifications: Parents of Franklin Special School District students have the right to know professional qualifications of the classroom teachers who instruct their children.
-Federal law allows them to ask for certain information about classroom teachers, which the school district will provide in a timely manner.
-Specifically, parents have the right to ask for the following information about each child’s classroom teacher:
+Federal law, under ESSA § 1112(e)(1)(A), allows them to ask for certain information about classroom teachers, which the school district will provide in a timely manner.

 - Whether the Tennessee Department of Education has licensed or qualified the teacher for the grades and subjects he or she teaches.